-Researchers at CERN are using some of the world’s biggest and most complex scientific instruments to study the basic constituents of matter, called fundamental particles.
-By colliding particles together at almost the speed of light, physicists can see how particles interact, which can provide insights into the laws of nature.
+Researchers at CERN are using some of the world’s biggest and most complex scientific instruments to study the basic building blocks of matter, called fundamental particles.
+By colliding particles together close to the speed of light, physicists can see how particles interact, which can provide insights into explaining the laws of nature.

-CERN is home to the Large Hadron Collider (LHC), the world’s largest and most powerful particle accelerator.
-The 27 km ring of superconducting magnets accelerates two beams of particles to almost the speed of light, with a record energy of 4 TeV per beam.
+CERN is home to many particle accelerators and colliders, the most well know being the Large Hadron Collider (LHC).
+The LHC is the largest and most powerful particle accelerator in the world with a 27 km ring of superconducting magnets accelerating two beams of particles to almost the speed of light in opposite directions!
+Following an upgrade,

 The STFC coordinates and manages the UK’s involvement and subscription with CERN.
 The UK’s influence on both CERN Council and CERN Finance Committee is coordinated through the UK Committee on CERN (UKCC).